The Saloon

 The History

 Ferdinand Wagner opened Wagner’s Beer Hall here when the street was still called Dupont and North Beach sat at the edge of the Barbary Coast.
-The elaborate wooden bar you lean against today was constructed outside of America and shipped here in the 1860s.
+The wooden bar you lean against today was built outside the United States and shipped in during the 1860s.
 Wagner lived upstairs with his family and ran the place until his son took over.

-The 1906 earthquake and fire leveled most of the neighborhood.
-The Saloon survived.
-Exactly how depends on who’s telling the story.
-The romantic version involves Navy sailors stretching a fire hose over Telegraph Hill from the bay to save the ladies of the night who lived upstairs.
-Historians have found evidence of multiple fire hoses in the area that night, but census records from 1900 show no prostitutes at the address.
-Just a musician, a bartender, a cook, and a bricklayer.
-The truth probably lies somewhere in between.
-The fires were chaotic.
-Firefighting was improvised.
-And whoever lived upstairs, someone decided this particular wooden building was worth saving.
+The 1906 earthquake and fire leveled most of the neighborhood; The Saloon survived.
+The romantic version of the story has Navy sailors stretching a fire hose over Telegraph Hill from the bay to save the women living upstairs.
+Historians have found evidence of multiple fire hoses in the area that night, but census records from 1900 show no prostitutes at the address (just a musician, a bartender, a cook, and a bricklayer).
+Whatever the exact story, the wooden building was saved when most around it burned.

 What to Expect

-Push through the swinging doors and the 21st century disappears.
-The floor still has wax filled bullet holes from old poker games.
-Gamblers shot downward when they lost; shooting at the ceiling might hit someone upstairs.
-The walls are dark.
-The lighting is minimal.
-The blues playing from the small stage are loud and authentic.
+The floor has wax-filled bullet holes from old poker games.
+Gamblers shot downward when they lost; shooting at the ceiling risked hitting someone upstairs.
+The walls are dark and the lighting is minimal.
+Live blues from the small stage.

 When to Go

-Sunday afternoons draw a particularly good blues jam.
-Weeknights are mellower and easier to get a spot near the stage.
-Saturday nights get crowded and cost a cover, but the energy is worth it if you want to dance.
+Sunday afternoons have a long-running blues jam.
+Weeknights are calmer with easier access to a spot near the stage.
+Saturday nights are crowded and have a cover.

 Explore Nearby